nmnick18/Platform/README.md

 # Platform
-Create this to learn microservices and database connections in C#
+Create this to learn microservices and database connections in dotnet